hoodoer/JS-Tap/README.md

 Each client has a "notes" feature.
 If you find juicy information for that particular client (credentials, API tokens, etc) you can add it to the client notes.
 After you've reviewed all your clients and made your notes, the **View All Notes** feature at the top allows you to export all notes from all clients at once.

 The events list can be filtered by event type if you're trying to focus on something specific, like screenshots.
-Note that the events/loot list does _not_ automatically update (the clients list does).
-If you want to load the latest events for the client you need to select the client again on the left.
+For DOM Beacon clients, the events/loot list does _not_ automatically update (the clients list does) — if you want to load the latest events you need to select the client again on the left.
+Atom Beacon and BEX Beacon clients use an auto-refreshing event view that incrementally appends new events without resetting your scroll position.

 ### BEX Injection
-When viewing a Beacon's domain intelligence, you can click **Inject JS-Tap** to queue an injection.
+When viewing a Beacon's domain intelligence, you can click **Inject DOM Beacon** to queue an injection.
 * A "SUCCESS" badge will appear once the injection script is requested.
-* The nickname of the spawned implant will be automatically linked and displayed on the domain card and the beacon's sidebar card.
+* The nickname of the spawned DOM Beacon will be automatically linked and displayed on the domain card and the beacon's sidebar card.
 * Injections happen immediately if the user is currently on the target domain, or upon the next visit.

 ### BEX Tickets & BEX Conductor (Session Cloning)